Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: New Methods for Obtaining Nash Equilibrium Solutions

 \section{New Methods for Obtaining Nash Equilibrium Solutions}

 Without loss of generality, here we assume each agent $a$ has only one decision variable $x_{a}$ for convenience.
 In a general continuous time dynamic game with $n$ homogeneous agents, we assume one agent $a$ has a utility function $u(x_{a}(t),\mathbf{S}(t))$ at time $t$, and $\mathbf{S}$ is the state variable vector for all agents.
 An open-loop Nash equilibrium (OLNE) assumes that each agent's time path of their strategies depends on only the initial state vector $\mathbf{S}_{0}$ and time $t$.
 A feedback Nash equilibrium (FBNE) assumes that each agent's strategy depends on only the current-period state variable vector $\mathbf{S}$(t) at time $t$.
 When $n=1$, the lake problem as formulated by Kossioris et al. (2008) or Grass et al. (2017) is degenerated into an optimal management problem, which may also be solved with the following methods for OLNE or FBNE.
+In this paper, we assume that symmetric equilibria exist in our models, and our numerical methods are designed for solving the symmetric equilibria.